|ShawnPostoff.com > TURH

 In his analysis of the U-Bowl, Fischer noted that "Petrie's drawing is more accurate than that of de Morgan".

-In particular, I compare the details of the U-Bowl's central scorpion, as rendered by both Petrie and Hartmann:
+With respect to details, I compare the U-Bowl's central scorpion, as rendered by Petrie and Hartmann:

-I notice that Petrie draws the scorpion with four leg-pairs, while Hartmann renders each pair with five legs each.
-Since real scorpions have four legs per side, I find Petrie's drawing more trustworthy.
+I notice that Petrie draws the scorpion with four leg-pairs, while Hartmann renders each side with five legs.
+Since actual scorpions have four legs per side, I find Petrie's drawing more trustworthy.

 With respect to the L-Bowl, I compare Petrie's drawing (left) with Crowfoot Payne's (right), and the actual photo from Garstang (below left):